dominicparga/howto/raspberry.md

     You don't need it and it's just a possible security-risk.

 1. Enable `DynDNS` and your router will inform your domain-provider automatically in case of a ip-change.
-    Enter your credentials for your domain-provider (`namecheap.com` in my case).
+    Enter your credentials for your domain-provider.
+    In my case, this is `namecheap.com`.
     Since `namecheap.com` is not pre-configured, you have to use the update-URL, which is provided by `namecheap.com` on some [documentation-website][namecheap/dyndns-update-url].
     The URL will be something like `https://dynamicdns.park-your-domain.com/update?host=@&domain=domain.com&password=asdfasdf` as explained in the following.